ablacan/gmda/README.md

 # gmda
-This is the repository for the Generative Modeling Density Alignment (GMDA).
-This work was presented in a paper at ECML 2024.
+This is the official implementation for the Generative Modeling Density Alignment (GMDA).
+This work was presented in the paper "Frugal generative Modeling for Tabular Data" at ECML 2024.

-**Repository under construction**
+** Repository under construction... **